BPH decision guide

 Aquablation cost: what BPH patients should ask before choosing a procedure

-Aquablation searches usually come from patients comparing BPH procedures.
-The useful answer is not one fake price; it is a clear comparison of anatomy fit, facility billing, recovery, and alternatives.
+Aquablation searches usually come from patients comparing enlarged-prostate procedures.
+The useful answer is not one fake price or a promise that every patient fits; it is a clear comparison of anatomy fit, insurance, facility billing, recovery, and alternatives.

 Quick answer